-This section describes how the standard Acronis Backup & Recovery 11.5 operations are supported for database and mailbox backups.
+This section describes how the standard Acronis Backup operations are supported for database and mailbox backups.

-Functionality Database backup Mailbox backup

-Backup Simplified naming of backup files N/A N/A Custom backup scheme > Retention rules > Advanced Settings There is no option to consolidate an Exchange backup to be moved or deleted that has dependencies.
+Functionality Database backup Mailbox backup Backup Simplified naming of backup files N/A N/A Custom backup scheme > Retention rules > Advanced Settings There is no option to consolidate an Exchange backup to be moved or deleted that has dependencies.
 For more information, see the Custom scheme (p.
-25) section.
-N/A Operations with backups in va ults Exporting backups Backups that have no dependencies are exported without any limitations.
-Backups that have no dependencies are exported without any limitations.
-When exporting an incremental When exporting a transaction log backup, the data from the backup chain (a full database backup and its dependent transaction log backups up to the selected one) is copied to a single backup. mailbox backup, the data from the backup chain (a full mailbox backup and all of its incremental backups up to the selected one) is consolidated Transaction log files will be applied to the database during recovery.
-Converting a backup to full N/A N/A Deleting backups Backups that have no dependencies are deleted without any limitations.
-A backup that has dependencies cannot be deleted separately from all its dependent backups.
-To delete a backup with dependencies manually, you should delete the entire backup chain (a full backup and all its dependent transaction log backups or incremental backups).
-If you set the retention rules to delete backups older than the specified age, the outdated backup (marked with th backups that depend on it also becom deleted at once. e 🗊 icon) will be kept until all ne outdated.
-Then, all the chain will be
+24) section.
+N/A Operations with backups in var ults Exporting backups Backups that have no dependencies are exported without any Backups that have no dependencies are exported without any limitations. limitations.
+When exporting a transaction log backup, the data from the backup chain (a full database backup and its dependent transaction log backups up to the selected one) is copied to a single backup.
+When exporting an incremental mailbox backup, the data from the backup chain (a full mailbox backup and all of its incremental backups up to the selected one) is consolidated into a single backup.
+Transaction log files will be applied to the database during recovery.
+Converting a backup to full N/A N/A Deleting backups Backups that have no dependencies a re deleted without any limitations.
+A backup that has dependencies cann dependent backups. ot be deleted separately from all its s manually, you should delete the dall its dependent transaction log If you set the retention rules to delete backups ol the outdated backup (marked with the icon) backups that depend on it also become outdated deleted at once. e 🌃 icon) will be kept until all